anikeths/Applied-Cloud-Computing/Codelab 5/Readme.md

 Go to consumer page
 Happy meal on your way!

 Ports used:
 5050 for the dba
 80 for the consumer
 5000 for the api
 5432 for the db

+Postgres admin :  admin@email.com ,  password: admin

+hostname for db : db , username:postgres, password:postgres,

+When running the docker-compose.yml file for the first time, build the docker compose file in order to avoid psycopg2 error. docke-compose up -- build

+Later on, dokcer-compose up

 https://stackoverflow.com/questions/37259584/postgres-shuts-down-immediately-when-started-with-docker-compose/71315084#71315084